stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Required Conference

 Each of you must attend a brief conference with me and our teaching assistant during the first two weeks of class.
-During this meeting we will discuss your [Fall Reflection and Review](/courses/writing-2/quarterly-review/) assignment.
-We will decide together what grade you earned during the Fall term.
+During this meeting we will discuss the [Fall Reflection and Review](/courses/writing-2/quarterly-review/) assignment you completed over the holiday break.
+We will decide together what grade you earned during the fall term.

 The meeting is also designed to discuss any concerns that you may have about the fall term or any goals that you may have going forward into the winter term.
 If there are particular things you would like to work on in your writing, please come prepared to discuss them.